I may not be an expert when it comes to preparing for the holidays, but I sure do have a lot of experience.

 Imagine instead that your resolution is a very large plate of your favorite food.
 If you were to try to eat it all in one bite, you would get food everywhere, including your clothes, your lap, and the floor.
 But if you break it down into small bites, you can easily eat the whole plate—and quite quickly as well.

 The same idea holds true for anything you want to accomplish.
-Break it down and work small sections at a time, then put the completed sections together to make the whole thing.
+Break it down and work on small sections at a time, then combine the completed sections to make the whole thing.
 You don't need to stress over it because you are getting it done.
 It will even go faster because you are not stressing about it, and you are getting a better feel for how it will work as you go.
 That means you can adjust it as you go along to make the finished product that much better.

 How to Set an Achievable Resolution